Glacier National Park (Canada): Fauna

 Glacier's rich forests support a large wildlife population, which Parks staff monitor regularly.
 There are fifty-three mammal species found within the park.
 Bears dominate the snow zone; the berry-rich avalanche slides provide an important food source for both black and grizzly species.
 They spend the winters in deep dens hibernating.
-Other predators include the timber wolf, coyote, red fox, wolverine, cougar, and lynx.
+Other predators include the northern Rocky Mountain wolf, coyote, red fox, wolverine, cougar, and Canada lynx.

 Mountain goats are the most common ungulates in Glacier National Park; a 1985 study counted 300 in the high peaks and valleys of the park.
 Caribou migrate through certain park valleys, while elk, mule and white-tailed deer can be found throughout.
 The deep snows of winter drive most ungulates out of the park into the lower elevations of the nearby Rocky Mountain Trench and Columbia valleys.
 Moose are seen in the park on rare occasions.
 Several species of squirrels are found in the lower forests, and alpine mammals include pika, hoary marmots, and martens.

 Glacier has 235 observed bird species, but the majority are migratory and only seen in the summer months.
 The 30 species who are year-round residents include woodpeckers, golden eagles, owls, ravens, Steller's jays, and golden-crowned kinglets.
 Unpredictable explosions of pine siskins, sometimes reaching hundreds of thousands in number, will appear and stay year round, but be gone the next year.
 American dippers feed in the many waterfalls and cascades of the park.